-- Program leaders should use their best judgment regarding interaction between their students and accompanying adults and children.
-Careful consideration should be made about the different aspects of your course, such as classes, lecturers, site visits, group dinners, and overnight excursions, and when interaction with your guests is appropriate and when it is not. - If co-directing a program, consider the impact of accompanying minors on the other leader.
+- Hiring participating students for child-care purposes is not acceptable.
+Doing so creates a dual relationship between professor and student, with potential for conflict of interest. - Program leaders should use their best judgment regarding interaction between their students and accompanying adults and children.
+Careful consideration should be made about the different aspects of your course, such as classes, lecturers, site visits, group dinners and overnight excursions, and when interaction with your guests is appropriate and when it is not. - If co-directing a program, consider the impact of accompanying minors on the other leader.
 Seek approval and consensus of expectations from your colleague before making a final determination.
 Also consult with in-country hosts (university, program provider, tour operator, etc.) if applicable. - Accompanying minors should be adequately prepared for the program, just like your students.
 What can they expect regarding travel?
 What cultural resources are available?
 How will they prepare for a different language? - If you have organized a group check-in at the airport, accompanying minors should check-in separately either before or after your group.
 This allows program leaders to focus on students' questions and excitement, as well as to meet their parents. - Depending on the course location, consider what kind of lodging and transportation will be used by accompanying minors.